wiwikhata/mobile-money/docs/mpesa/stk.md

 > MPESA recently allowed transactions of even KES 1.00

 This package emits `DervisGroup\Pesa\Mpesa\Events\StkPushPaymentSuccessEvent` if an STK payment was processed successfully.
-If an STK request payment is unsuccessful, it emits `DervisGroup\Pesa\Events\StkPushPaymentFailedEvent`.
+If an STK request payment is unsuccessful, it emits `DervisGroup\Pesa\Mpesa\Events\StkPushPaymentFailedEvent`.
 Both events exposes the initial request model to the registered event handlers.

 ### Listening for Payments
 A nice and efficient way to tap this events is to register a event listener in your EventServiceProvider